Catholic Primary School

 - Unencrypted devices used and lost containing personal/sensitive details

 - Information that hasn’t been redacted correctly before publishing

 Known breaches in confidentiality must be reported to the Headteacher immediately so it can be recorded and a formal investigation carried out.

 There are four elements in dealing with a data breach.
 These are:

 - Assessment of ongoing risk

 See the schools Data Breach Process for more information in the event of a data breach.

-St Winifred’s will arrange training for all staff so they are fully aware of their obligations and responsibilities under the Data Protection Act.
+St Winifred’s school will arrange training for all staff so they are fully aware of their obligations and responsibilities under the GDPR.

 Failure to adhere to this or any related policy, could lead to disciplinary action.